needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

 1. Absolute position elements can be click-drag moved, changing `top`/`right`/`left`/`bottom` inline styles depending on anchor state.
 1. Resize and position handles change different styles depeneding on anchor state (ie. if `left` and `right` styles are set, changing the width changes the `right` style - otherwise, changing the width changes the `width` style).
 1. Canvas size will be restored after Domain Reload or Window reload.
 It will be reset when opening a new document.
+1. When changing Width or Height in the Inspector, the corresponding resize handles in the canvas will highlight.
+1. When hovering over elements in the Canvas, the corresponding entry in the Hierarchy will highlight.
+1. When hovering over elements in the Canvas, all Explorer entries of style selectors that match this element will highlight.

 ## Previews